 Overall Winning Artists Category – The overall winning artist’s category consists of the 10 Best Entries received from the Painting & Other, Photography & Digital and 3 Dimensional categories.
 Please go to the results of the Figurative Art Exhibition “Overall Winning Artists” Category here.

 Special Merit Award Category – These are the artists and their artwork which we felt could easily have been placed higher but due to the size constraints in each media category, this art was placed in this special category.
 Any of the Special Merit art, in many cases, is interchangeable with the best art that we selected for the top tiers.
 Please go to the results in the Figurative Art Exhibition “Special Merit Award Category” here.

 Painting & Other Category – The painting & other category is considered to be any art where a pigment was applied to a two-dimensional surface, such as canvas, paper, or panel.
 This category comprises the following media; acrylics, oil, pastels, watercolor, gouache, tempera, ink, encaustic, fresco, etc. applied on canvas, canvas board, paper or any other flat surface.
 In addition, this category includes any fabric, mixed media, mosaic, line type drawings and various other media.
 Please go to the results in the Figurative Art Exhibition “Painting & Other Category” here.

 3 Dimensional Art Category – This category contains any art which has or seeming to have length, width, and depth.
-Relief, pottery, sculpture, installation, kinetic, and conceptual 3-D artworks created in metal, paper, wood, stone, fiber, plastics, glass, ceramics, trash or any other material which can be used to create 3 dimensional art.
-Please go to the results in the Figurative Art Exhibition “3 Dimensional & Digital Category” here.
+Relief, pottery, sculpture, installation, kinetic, and conceptual 3-D artworks created in metal, paper, wood, stone, fiber, plastics, glass, ceramics, trash or any other material which can be used to create 3-dimensional art.
+Please go to the results in the Figurative Art Exhibition “3 Dimensional Art Category” here.